 Don’t forget to plan for clearing up after the event to ensure that your street looks just the way you found it.
 You can encourage attendees to clear up after themselves and should provide bin bags and recycle points so it’s easy for everyone to dispose of their waste.
 At the end of the day, this is your local area so despite it being your responsibility as an organsier to clean up afterwards, you should want to keep things spick and span!

-When are street parties for the Queen's Jubilee?
+When are street parties for the King's Coronation?

-Street parties for the Queen’s Platinum Jubilee will mainly take place on June 5th 2022.
-That said, street parties could take place from Thursday 2nd of June to Sunday 5th of June.
-If you’re organising an event for this royal occasion, we offer Platinum Jubilee street party insurance which will cover you from liability against claims.
+Street parties for the King's Coronation will mainly take place on May 6th 2023.
+That said, street parties could take place on Sunday 7th May or Monday 8th May.
+If you’re organising an event for this royal occasion, we offer King's Coronation Street Party insurance which will cover you from liability against claims.

 We hope that this guidance has given you the confidence to go away and get planning.
 As with any event, you should try to organise everything as soon as possible so that you’ve got time to perfect your party!
 Organising an event for your community can be extremely exciting, but don’t overlook safety measures to minimise any risks.